ganesshkumar/Crypto_analysis/README.md

 # Crypto_analysis
 Discription:
-simple streamlit app to make MMA and OSC analysis for cyrpto-currenices, and gives resaults for which coins are best to buy or sell depending on the interval you using.
+simple streamlit(screener) app to make MMA and OSC analysis for cyrpto-currenices, and gives resaults for which coins are best to buy or sell depending on the interval you using.

         Stage 0: get a list of lastest active coins in the market